eyesjapan-admin/fabcoffee/README.md

 ---

-Fabcoffee is a fun project that started with an idea to bring together modern technologies, LEGO and…coffee.
+Fabcoffee is a fun project that started with an idea to bring together two modern technologies: LEGO and…coffee.
 Have you ever seen latte art?
-Have you ever wanted to do something similar but in a more easy way?
-If that's the case, then this project might be interesting for you!
+Have you ever wanted to do something similar but in an easier way?
+If so, then this project might be interesting for you!

 ## Status